-\begin{rem} There is an alternative desription mentioned above:
+\begin{rem} There is an alternative description mentioned above:

 where $w(\al)$ is defined in \eqref{widef}; see \cite[Theorem~1.1]{ArAMN}.
-Note that neither prenorms in this family nor in~\eqref{Ufgclear} are not necessarily submultiplicative; but there exists a family of submultiplicative prenorms that is equivalent to each of them. \end{rem}
+Note that the seminorms in neither this family nor in~\eqref{Ufgclear} are necessarily submultiplicative; but there exists a family of submultiplicative seminorms that is equivalent to each of them. \end{rem}

-\begin{exm} Let $\fn_{3,3}$ be the free $3$-step nilpotent Lie algebra in $3$ generators.
+\begin{exm} Let $\mathfrak{n}_{3,3}$ be a free $3$-step nilpotent Lie algebra in $3$ generators.
 Then we have a vector space decomposition

-where $\fl$ is the generating subspace.
-Fix a basis $\{e_1,e_2,e_3\}$ in~$\fl$.
+where $\mathfrak{l}$ is the generating subspace.
+Fix a basis $\{e_1,e_2,e_3\}$ in~$\mathfrak{l}$.
 Then

-form a basis in $[\fl,\fl]$.
+form a basis in $[\mathfrak{l},\mathfrak{l}]$.
 Also,

-form a basis in $[\fl,[\fl,\fl]]$, which we denote by $e_7,\ldots,e_{14}$.
+form a basis in $[\mathfrak{l},[\mathfrak{l},\mathfrak{l}]]$, which we denote by $e_7,\ldots,e_{14}$.

-Then by Proposition~\ref{Ufgclear}, the HFG Hopf algebra $\wh{U}(\fn_{3,3})$ is topologically isomorphic to
+Then by Proposition~\ref{Ufgclear}, the HFG Hopf algebra $\widehat{U}(\mathfrak{n}_{3,3})$ is topologically isomorphic to

 \end{exm}